 Corn Snake Breeding

-If you’re a first-time snake owner and you want to keep a snake and learn something about the behavior of snakes, the Corn Snake is one of the easiest snakes to breed in captivity.
+If you’re a first-time snake owner and you want to keep a snake and learn something about the behavior of snakes, the Corn Snake is one of the easiest and most docile snakes to breed in captivity.
 It’s a snake where you stand a good chance of witnessing a pregnant snake giving birth.

 The Breeding Of Corn Snakes are dictated by the season

 After a cooling period for the snakes, they are warmed back to their optimum temperature.
 They start eating huge meals in preparation for breeding.
-The snakes are then introduced to one another, putting one corn snake into the cage of the other.
+The snakes are then introduced to one another, by putting one corn snake into the cage of the other.

 And one of these is to simply give your pet a bit of privacy.